-The DSL ensures that the school holds more than one emergency contact number for every pupil/student.
+The DSL ensures that the School holds more than one emergency contact number for every pupil/student.

-Where children leave the school (including in year transfers) the DSL should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 school days.
+Where children leave the School or college (including in year transfers) the DSL should ensure their child protection file is transferred to the new School or college as soon as possible, and within 5 School days.